 At nineteen (in the mid–70’s) Bee moved to the Village and played music in three notable groups:

 Bee's a–buzzin'...
-Known best for work with John "Boo" Ferris in the duo Bee & Boo, Bee manages the Rock the Porch Jam series (in Melbourne Beach, Florida).
-She reaches out to assist others in the musical community, and teaches adult guitar. • Bee sits in (guitar, vocals) with Big Stick and the Woodies (in Melbourne Village) • She sings and plays rhythm guitar in the 60's classic rock outfit, The Acid Cats • Bee plays lead guitar and sings harmony in John "Bumper" Demari's Ocean Mountain Band.
-Now the sounds of Americana music fill the hive with girl harmony and a touch of the blues on the Space Coast of Florida with The Bee Band — music by Bee Zander, Karen Loffler, Curt Brown, and Jeff Meyer.
+Known best for work with John "Boo" Ferris in the duo Bee & Boo, Beee manages the Rock the Porch Jam series (in Melbourne Beach, Florida).
+She reaches out to assist others in the musical community, and teaches adult guitar. • Bee sits in (guitar, vocals) with Big Stick and the Woodies (in Melbourne Village) • She sings and plays rhythm guitar in the 60's classic rock outfit, The Acid Cats • Bee plays lead guitar and sings harmony in John "Bumper" Demari's Beach Mountain Band.
+Now the sounds of Americana music fill the hive with girl harmony and a touch of the blues on the Space Coast of Florida with The Bee Band — music by Beee Zander, Jeff Meyer and friends.

 Blue Gee — Bee's Open–G Blues

 Individually Bee and Boo add to the musical community on Florida's Space Coast.
 Both of them sing and play a variety of blues infused musical styles including Folk, Rock, Irish, Hillbilly, Appalachian, Gospel, Blues, Pop, Standards, Country & Western and Traditional.
 Their performance career spanned two decades (1996–2016).
 With over 90 years of musical experience between them, they are now involved in giving back by enhancing local participation in music.

 Crazy (Willie Nelson)

 Pallet on Your Floor (trad.)